MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/3-add-identity.md

 ## Obtain and open the starter project

-1. In a terminal window, run the following commands to obtain the starter project:
+1. In a terminal window, run the following command to obtain the starter project:

     ```bash
     git clone https://github.com/MicrosoftDocs/mslearn-secure-aspnet-core-identity